 Lead multidisciplinary assurance and maintenance practices.

-Identify and use modern methods of benchmarking maintenance delivery and employ recognised management techniques as well as new technologies to increase maintenance efficiency and systems reliability.
+Identify and use modern methods of benchmarking maintenance delivery, and employ recognised management techniques as well as new technologies to increase maintenance efficiency and systems reliability.

-Participate in DSN technical reviews and provide assessment based on expertise regarding new DSN project proposals.
+Participate in DSN technical reviews and provide assessments based on expertise regarding new DSN project proposals.

 Oversee the management of Facility Projects and Facility Services.